eseidel/saycbridge/README.md

 -----------

 - dist -- All the code for the various "App" versions of SAYCBridge, incuding iOS, Android and Chrome App
-- gae -- The Google App Engine (GAE) Python back-end for SAYCBridge
+- src -- Python back-end for SAYCBridge
 - pr -- Images, logos, screenshots, etc needed for submisison to the various App stores
-- gae/core -- Basic Python objects for dealing with bridge hands/boards
+- src/core -- Basic Python objects for dealing with bridge hands/boards
-- gae/handlers -- GAE handlers (code to respond to requests at www.saycbridge.com)
+- src/handlers -- GAE handlers (code to respond to requests at www.saycbridge.com)
-- gae/kbb -- Knowledge Based Bidder (deprecated, but "stable" bidder)
+- src/kbb -- Knowledge Based Bidder (deprecated, but "stable" bidder)
-- gae/models -- GAE models (storage class for GAE)
+- src/models -- GAE models (storage class for GAE)
-- gae/scripts -- CoffeeScript files supporting the web-front-end for the bidder
+- src/scripts -- CoffeeScript files supporting the web-front-end for the bidder
-- gae/templates -- GAE templates (generate the HTML and JSON served at www.saycbridge.com)
+- src/templates -- GAE templates (generate the HTML and JSON served at www.saycbridge.com)
-- gae/third_party -- External code goes here
+- src/third_party -- External code goes here
-- gae/z3b -- Z3 Bidder (new bidder on top of MSR's Z3 Theorem Prover)
+- src/z3b -- Z3 Bidder (new bidder on top of MSR's Z3 Theorem Prover)

 Wrappers and Mobile Apps
 ------------------------